adamd3v/bl-guide-index/content/guides/user-index/spellboundtriangle/Vehicles/Vehicle Guide.md

 After you've finished all that, we can go back to our wheels!
 Selecting the **TWO FRONT**, in the *Second* config joint, assign the HandleBars as the Connected Body.
 Next, go to you ATV Script and assign the HandleBars to the Front Axle.

 # The Driver Seat
-I won't go over how to make a seat, as I've already made a separate guide, [[Seat]]. **BUT** once you have made the seat, assign it to the Driver Seat in the ATV script.
+I won't go over how to make a seat, as I've already made a separate guide, [[content/guides/general/Seat]]. **BUT** once you have made the seat, assign it to the Driver Seat in the ATV script.

 # Motor SFX
 All these settings pretty much explain themselves, and vary depending on what vehicle you're going for, if you really don't know what to do, here's the GoKarts settings.
 And of course you'll need your own sound effects.
 Make sure to assign the MotorSFX in the ATV script.